 Note: Visitors wll have to bring along their lunch leftovers with them to dispose.

+We took a total of 6 hours for the entire hike.
+At some point, I regretted suggesting but everytime I’m reminded of the view, I couldn’t deny that it was a good idea we did.
 My plan for the second half of the day was to go pick up the motorcycle I actually rented online 2 weeks before we flew.
 But the taxi driver uncle was so adamant about how dangerous the highway in Jeju were.
 Thank god for the short Korean lessons and all the dramas, variety shows I’ve watched, I managed to have decent conversations throughout the trip.

 On the way to Jeongbang falls, we drove pass the horse range.
 The kind taxi driver stopped the cab meter and ask us to alight and take some pictures with the horses.
 Naise or what?

-Before heading in, we stopped nearby for lunch and omg, they don’t seem to have small portions of food, I don’t know why.
+We stopped nearby for lunch and omg, they don’t seem to have small portions of food, I don’t know why.
 It was too much of a waste since both of us couldn’t finish the pot of seafood.
 The food looked delicious but to be honest it didn’t even match 1/3 of the one we had on our first dinner.

 Jeongbang Fall was most definitely more majestic compared to Cheonjiyeon waterfall.